abalter/minimal-condor-intro/minimal-condor-intro.md

-# A Very Minimal Introduction to Creating and Running Programs and Submitting Them as Jobs to HTCondor
+# A Very Minimal Introduction to Running Programs and Submitting Them as Jobs to HTCondor

 **NOTE:** In order to do these exercises, you need:
 * Access to a cluster using the HTCondor scheduler.
 If you don't have that, you are probably not